| |

 Surprisingly, I’ve used Thongs or Flip Flops for most of my visits!
 But if you need the extra support, then opting for closed and comfortable shoes is the recommended option.

-More importantly, take your time and stop to enjoy your surroundings!
+Take your time and stop to enjoy your surroundings!
 While it’s only 1 kilometre long, please allow up to an hour to admire everything along the way.
 Especially watch for two lookout spots from either side above, then one spot inside a cave where the waterfall cascades down.

 Chris Fry/Aquarius Traveller walking the Natural Bridge boardwalk track in Springbrook National Park